Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping

 \section{Conclusion}

-This paper has first developed an entropy-based theoretical framework to analyze the data requirements of imitation learning.
-Based on this framework, we have proposed GEM that reduces observation complexity and action prediction ambiguity to achieve strong generalization.
-Through extensive experiments, GEM has successfully generalized across diverse environment backgrounds, motion patterns, object geometries, and robot embodiments, achieving a success rate of over 97\% in a real-world application without using any in-scene demonstration.
-These results have demonstrated that our theoretical insights effectively guide the design of an efficient manipulation system, offering a practical solution for industrial automation with reduced data costs.
+This paper has first pointed out that embodied action generation concerns more about the 3D geometry structure of environments than visual appearance.
+Based on this insight, we have proposed the policy GEM for dynamic object manipulation on conveyor systems.
+The key design principle of this policy is prioritizing the exploitation of 3D geometry information and decreasing the reliance on 2D visual information.
+In addition, we have developed simulation platforms of the explored tasks to generate training demonstrations efficiently.
+Since the simulators can simulate the geometry-based interaction dynamics among objects well and GEM primarily uses geometry information, GEM achieves promising sim-to-real generalization.
+We have conducted extensive experiments to analyze the characteristics of GEM.
+The results indicate that GEM has successfully generalized across diverse environment backgrounds, motion patterns, object geometries, and robot embodiments, achieving a success rate of over 97\% in a real-world application without using any in-scene demonstration.
+These results have demonstrated that our policy design principle effectively guides the design of an efficient manipulation system, offering a practical solution for industrial automation.

 { }